 - The most common side effect of iron supplements is dark coloured or black stools (poo), so don’t be alarmed by this change to your bowel habits.

-- If possible, iron supplements should be taken on an empty stomach.
+- Iron supplements should be taken on an empty stomach, if possible.

-- Take the supplements as advised by your doctor.
+- Supplements should be taken exactly as advised by your doctor.
 The human body isn’t very good at excreting iron and you could poison yourself if you take more than the recommended dose.

 Where to get help

 - , 2014, Nutrient Reference Values for Australia and New Zealand, National Health and Medical Research Council, Australian Government.

 - , Office of Dietary Supplements, National Institutes of Health, USA.

 - , MedlinePlus, National Institutes of Health, USA.

 - , MedlinePlus, National Institutes of Health USA.